Invite friends and family to read the obituary and add memories.

 Karen Ann Schmoe passes away peacefully on May 14, 2026, at her home in Baldwin City Kansas surrounded by the love of family and the memories of life beautifully lived.
 Born on April 29, 1958, in Ottawa, Kansas, Karen lived a life filled with compassion, laughter, hard work, and unwavering devotion to those she loved most.

 A graduate of Ottawa High School’s Class of 1976, Karen was known throughout her life for her caring heart and strong work ethic.
-Her professional journey reflected the many ways she care for others.
-She worked as an inspector for King Radio, contributed to the real estate field through Stephens Realty, and lovingly cared for her mother.
+Her professional journey reflected the many ways she cared for others.
+She worked for Butlers Florist, as an inspector for King Radio, worked alongside her sister-in-law Vicki in real estate, worked for MarketShare and lovingly cared for her mother.
 Later, she brought comfort and kindness to families through her work at Casey’s and trinity Home Health.
 No matter where life took her, Karen left an impression through her warmth, generosity, and genuine empathy.

 Karen’s greatest joy in life was her family.
-Though she never had children of her own, she lovingly treated her four closest nieces as if they were her daughters, proudly calling them “her girls”.
+Though she never had children of her own, she lovingly cared for her fourteen nieces and nephews and countless great nieces and nephews.
 Her love for them was unconditional and nurturing.
-She celebrated their accomplishments, comforted them through hardships, and filled their lives with laughter, encouragement and countless cherished memories.
+Among those many children, she had a very special bond with her brother’s four girls who she loving referred to as “her girls”.
+She celebrated their accomplishments, comforted them through hardships, and filled their lives with laughter, encouragement and countless cherished memories and never left without saying “I love you to the moon and back”.
 To them she was far more than an aunt-she was a second mother, best friend, and constant source of love.

 She was the cherished daughter of the late Raymond and Betty (Brumley) Brooks.
-Karen is lovingly remembered by her husband Dave, her brother Gordon Brooks, and her sisters Susan Hathaway and Julie, many beloved nieces, nephews, extended family and dear friends whose lives she touched deeply.
+Karen is lovingly remembered by her husband Dave; her brother Gordon Brooks (Vicki); sisters Susan Hathaway and Julie Bugner (Jerry); sisters-in-law Ginger Millbern and Jeanette Millbern; along with many beloved nieces, nephews, extended family and dear friends whose lives she touched deeply.

 Karen’s life was a beautiful example of love, kindness, strength, and devotion.
 Though her presence will be deeply missed, the love she poured into her family and friends will continue to live on in every treasured memory, every shared story, and every batch of homemade cookies baked with love.